ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

-Because there is no standard best practices document for NCL, we use `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ for NCL code as well, with some minor adjustments to accomodate for differences in the languages.
+Because there is no standard best practices document for NCL, we use `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ for NCL code as well, with some minor adjustments to accommodate for differences in the languages.
 The most important difference is that for NCL code the indentation should be 2 spaces instead of 4.
 Use the command ``nclcodestyle /path/to/file.ncl`` to check if your code follows the